 [12-NOV-15] At ION, we have D7.6 implanted.
 We record full-scale lamp stimulus artifact in the EEG input.
 With 0% brightness, 10 ms pulses, 100 ms period, we get these full-scale square waves at 10 Hz (see M1447342849.ndf).
 We watch the implantation of D7.5 and note the L+ and X leads are touching before we apply dental cement.
 We believe the previous two implants were done exactly the same way, so L+ and X were touching.
 This time, we move the leads apart before we apply dental cement.
 If they were to touch, there would be a passage through the dental cement for water to creep along and so connect X to L+.
 Half an hour after implantation, we generate 0% brightness, 10 ms pulses, 100 ms period and see the pulses below.

 We see a step up on X as the lamp power turns on.
-Brightness is 0%, so L+ is connected to +5V.
+Brightness is 0%, so L− is open-circuit and L+ is connected to +5V.
 When we turn off lamp power, L+ relaxes as C13 discharges.
 At no time is Q1 turned on.

 With 100% brightness, the artifact on X has a sharp fall as well (see M1447350049.ndf).
-In this case, L+ drops quickly at the end of a pulse because the LED is connected to L+ for 200 ns after the end of the pulse.
-The artifact on X is consistent with a resistive connection between L+ and X of around 25 MΩ.
+In this case, L+ drops quickly at the end of a pulse because L− is connected to 0V for 200 ns after the end of the pulse.
+The artifact on X is 15 mV for a 5-V change in L+.
+The X input is connected to VCOM by 100 kΩ inside the ISL and by roughly 1 kΩ through the brain of the animal.
+The artifact is consistent with a resistive connection between L+ and X of 5 V ÷ 15 mV × 1 kΩ = 300 kΩ.
 We take two silicone-insulated steel leads and solder them to the pins of a connector.
 We glue cover the connector with cement, but leave the solder joints exposed.
 We put saltwater on the joints.
 We tie the two leads in a knot to make sure they are touching.
 We cover the leads and joints with cement.
 The resistance between the two leads is >40 MΩ.
 We allow the cement to cure.
 We cover with salt water.
 At first, resistance remains >40 MΩ.
 But after half an hour, it has dropped to 120 kΩ.
 We pour away the saltwater and dry the cement, resistance is 100 kΩ.
 After an hour, it remains the same.
 We bake in the oven at 60°C for half an hour, resistance is 130 kΩ.
 After one hour, it is >40 MΩ

-[17-NOV-15] We find that it is water traveling by capillary action along the surface of the silicone insulation of the lamp leads that is bringing out of the head fixture the lamp power voltage.
+[17-NOV-15] It is water traveling by capillary action along the surface of the silicone insulation of the lamp leads that is bringing out of the head fixture the lamp power voltage.
 We present our experiment and results in Conduction Through Tunnels.

 In the photograph above, the ends of the red and blue leads, outside the dental cement, are connected by 100 kΩ, even with the surroundings dry.
 After half an hour drying in the oven at 60°C, the resistance is still 130 kΩ.
 Another hour later, the resistance is >40 MΩ.